lionelvillard/openwhisk-project/docs/format.md

 # Deployment Configuration Specification

-This document formally described the deployment configuration format and semantic used by `OpenWhisk Deploy`.
+This document formally described the deployment configuration format and semantic used by `wskp`.

 The deployment configuration are written in `YAML`.
 Since `JSON` and `YAML` are closely related, we use JSON schema to define the constraints imposed on the deployment configurations.
 These constraints are presented below, along with some examples.

 ## `project` (top-level schema)

-A *project* is an *object* representing a collection of OpenWhisk entities (actions, packages, rules, triggers and apis).
+A *project* is an *object* representing a collection of OpenWhisk entities (actions, packages, rules, triggers and apis) and related services

 ### Properties

 - `name` (string, optional) : the name associated to the entities described in the deployment.
 When set, do not change this without proper review as commands like `undeploy` may not work as expected.

   When specified, deployed entities are *fully managed*.

-  *Unmanaged* entities are entities deployed using a tool other than OpenWhisk Deploy, such as `wsk`.
+  *Unmanaged* entities are entities deployed using a tool other than `wskp`, such as `wsk`.

-  *Partially managed* entities are entities described in deployment files and deployed using OpenWhisk Deploy.
+  *Partially managed* entities are entities described in deployment files and deployed using `wskp`.

   Compare to partially managed entities, fully managed deployments provide these additional guarantees:
   - during deployment:
      - entities removed from deployment files are also undeployed
      - external (not managed by this deployment) entities are not overwritten.
 (Conflict detection)
   - during undeployment:
      - all entities are undeployed, independently of changes in deployment files.

   Internally, a fully managed entity contains the annotation called `managed`.

 - `basePath` (string, optional): the relative or absolute base path used to resolve relative location.

 - `version` (string, optional): project version following semver format.

-- [`includes`](#includes) (array, optional): includes external project configurations
+- [`dependencies`](#dependencies) (array, optional): includes external project configurations
+- [`services`](#services) (array, optional): related services
 - [`packages`](#packages) (object, optional)
 - [`actions`](#actions) (object, optional)
 - [`triggers`](#triggers) (object, optional)